Menu

 in their own electronic calendars to help keep our organization running smoothly.
 It's also advisable for new incoming officers to read the Bylaws and to familiarize themselves with the various pages of our website, as well as, creating a dedicated mail folder for "DHLSNA" correspondence.

-January: Membership Renewal Prep: Roster highlighted, and auto-receipt and Successful Payment page edited with New Password,
+* January: Membership Renewal Prep: Roster highlighted, auto-receipt and Successful Payment page edited with New Password, Bravenet Form CC edits (when required due to officer turn-over).

-Membership Renewal Period: Reminders sent out and payments processed by updating the Roster, Listserv, and Directory,
+Membership Renewal Period: Reminders sent out weekly and payments processed by updating the Roster, Listserv, and Directory.

 MLA Lawrence Panel and Annual Business Zoom Meeting (ABM):

-Minutes & Financial Reports prepared, conf. themes & Happy Hour speakers lined up), Officer/History Post-election Web-edits & DHLR report
+Minutes & Financial Reports prepared, conf. themes & Happy Hour speakers lined up, Officer Page/History Page post-election Web-edits & DHLR editor report

-Springtime: Post all Business Reports to Officer & Bylaws page, Update Database/Email List & then Newsletter Sent Out, possible Conference preparations
+* Springtime: Post all approved Business Reports (Financial and ABM minutes--required transparency for NonProfit status) to Officer & Bylaws page, Update Database/Email List with new member info and culling lapsed members, & then Spring Newsletter gets Sent Out, possible Conference preparations.

-Fall: Recruiting Officer Slates & Requesting Bios, Current Award Judging, 2nd Update of Database/Email List & then Newsletter Sent Out
+* Fall: Recruiting and approving Officer Slates & Requesting Bios, Current Award Judging, 2nd Update of Database/Email List & then Fall Newsletter Sent Out

-November: Review Bylaws & Create Survey-Monkey Ballot, Post Voter Info on Officer's Page (to be transitioned after election)
+* November: Review Bylaws (any amendments must be voted on by the general membership) & Create Survey-Monkey Ballot for annual membership voting, Post Voter Info on Officer's Page (to be transitioned after election).

 Current Officers

-Benjamin Hagen (University of South Dakota, Vermillion), Vice President Elect
+Benjamin Hagen (University of South Dakota, Vermillion), President

 Tonya Krouse (Northern Kentucky University, Highland Heights, Kentucky), Secretary & Directory Editor